 - Application Server – Processes or displays consolidated data

-As you see, LoRa Gateways and End Nodes exist in the physical space of deployment, which makes them suitable to discuss together!
+As you see, LR Gateways and End Nodes exist in the physical space of deployment, which makes them suitable to discuss together!

 LoRaWAN End Nodes